Invoca/backdraft/README.md

 ### Testing

-Run the grunt task from the main directory to have the source and test files watched and tests auto-run when any modifications are done
+Run the yarn `dev` task from the main directory to have the source and test files watched and tests auto-run when any modifications are done

-    grunt
+    yarn run dev

 You can also specifically run tests with:

-    grunt spec
+    yarn run specs

 See all available commands with:

-    grunt --help
+    yarn run

 ### Contributing